esp8266/Arduino/readme.txt

 0007

+Defining binary constants: e.g. B1010 is 6.
-You can now use digital pins 0 and 1 for input or output until you call Serial.begin().
+Digital pins 0 and 1 can be used for i/o until a call to Serial.begin().

 0006 - 2006.10.21